giuseppecossu/go-to-live-kata/README.md

  * public_network_id:  you need to provide the id of the external (aka public) network.
 It is required to create floating IPs.

 Optionally the user can specify:
- * a WordPress version
+ * a WordPress version (you can select the latest 10 versions, https://wordpress.org/download/release-archive/)
  * the MySQL cretentials
- * the Wordpress db credentials
+ * the WordPress db credentials

 The template basically creates the following resources:
  * a private network